 Board meetings are held at least five times a year.
 The Board of Directors follows an annual schedule fixed each year in November together with the financial calendar and otherwise convenes as and when deemed necessary.
-One of the meetings is held at the subsidiary Cemat Silicon S.A. in Warsaw.
-In 2011, ten board meetings and one strategy seminar were held determining the most important tasks in relation to the overall strategic management.
+In 2012, seven board meetings and one strategy seminar were held determining the most important tasks in relation to the overall strategic management.